 Purpose of this Study

-The results of the interim PET-CT scan will be used guide your radiation dose plan.
-Depending on the PET-CT results, you will either received a reduced radiation dose or the standard radiation dose for your cancer.
+The results of the interim PET-CT scan will be used to guide your radiation dose plan.
+Depending on the PET-CT results, you will either receive a reduced radiation dose or the standard radiation dose for your cancer.

 Who Can Participate?